-- Graceful Loser: After Homer tricks them:Cooder: Well, there's no shame in bein' bested by the best.
+- Graceful Loser: After Homer tricks them:Cooder: Well, there's no shame in beaten by the best.

-Cooder: We was beaten by the best, boy.
+Cooder: (brusque) We were beaten by the best, boy!

 - Ironic Echo: After taking over the house, Spud and Cooder laugh at the Simpsons through the mail slot (as pictured above).
 The family returns the favor after they trick them.

 - Kill It with Fire: Homer, Bart, and Lisa are in favor of setting fire to the house to get Spud and Cooder out, even if it means killing Spud and Cooder.
 Marge refuses.

 - Misplaced Wildlife: While he and Bart are teasing a Great White Shark on a glass bottom boat, Homer mocks it by calling it "The King of the Jungle".

 - My Beloved Smother: Touched upon again with Skinner and Agnes; the former is trying to win the latter a lamp in a rigged ring toss game, only for her to point out what a failure he is.
 This prompts him to begin to aim for a Bowie knife.